Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How long do bulking agents last?
-With the current generation of bulking agents (polyacrylamide hydrogel), studies show that women who respond well often maintain their improvement for years — with data out to 5 and 7 years.
-Some women do need a repeat injection over time, but the durability is much better than older agents.
+The current preferred agent (polyacrylamide hydrogel, or Bulkamid) has data out to 7 years.
+In a study of 388 women, about two thirds maintained improvement or cure at 7 years.
+Some women do need a repeat injection over time, but durability is much better than with older agents.

 Is the injection painful?
-The procedure is done as an outpatient procedure under local anesthesia and takes about 15 minutes.
-Most women describe mild discomfort rather than pain.
-You can return to normal activities immediately.
+We do this as an outpatient procedure under local anesthesia.
+It takes about 15 minutes.
+Most women describe mild discomfort rather than pain, and you can return to normal activities right away.

 How does a bulking agent compare to a sling?
-A sling is more effective and durable but requires surgery.
-Bulking agents are less invasive with quicker recovery but may need to be repeated.
-Your doctor can help you decide which fits your situation and preferences.
+A sling has higher cure rates and lasts longer, but it is a surgery.
+Bulking agents are less invasive with quicker recovery, though they may need to be repeated.
+We can talk through which option fits your goals and health.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy